pranay2310/Face-Emotion-Recognition/README.md

 ## Conclusion
 Finally we build the webapp and deployed which has training accuracy of 72.68% and test accuracy of 66.48% .
-If you see how works visit link :
+If you see how works visit link : https://drive.google.com/drive/folders/1giZBtGU48f2z8v0tSSXJagwUgb9N5YyU
+Link of Deployment in GCP -  https://face-emotion-detection-2hy7xluvrq-el.a.run.app